irisfofs/jekyll-rp_logs/README.md

 * `format` - YAML list - What format(s) the logs are in, e.g., `[weechat]`
 * `rp_tags` - comma separated list - A list of tags that describe the contents, such as characters involved or events that occur.
 * `start_date` - Any valid YAML date, such as `YYYY-MM-DD`. - Displayed on the RP page, and used to sort in the index.
 If left blank, will be inferred from the first timestamp.
+* `time_line` - Used to change the order an RP in an Arc is stored in while keeping the displayed start_date correct.
+Useful if story RPs were done out of order.
+Must be a valid YAML date, such as `YYYY-MM-DD`. -

 There are also some more options you can toggle.
 Some are needed for giving the parser more information about oddities in posts, so that it can merge split posts correctly.